84

 Chip was fascinated by what was possible, but frankly, disliked almost everything he was working with.
 When writing SQL queries is the best part, something is wrong.

 Then, in 2011, one of Chip's colleagues heard about the first-ever Grand Rapids GiveCamp event and asked if Chip had any project ideas.
 That first weekend-long coding session was a life-changer for Chip.
 Not only was the Mutually Human team really fun to be around, but they actually let Chip help by doing QA testing.
-A few members of the team, especially Mark Van Holstyn, encouraged Chip that he could learn Ruby on Rails and pointed him to a lot of great resources.
+A few members of the team, especially Mark Van Holstyn, encouraged Chip that he could learn Ruby on Rails and pointed him to a lot of great resources and tutorials.